 Your job is to open up and make things better together.
 Work together to find a happy medium so you can actually keep them in your life.
 Let them know why you are clingy.
 If you need some extra attention from them to relax, can they do that for you?

 The more you’re doing stuff for yourself, the less you’ll be overly interested in what your significant other is doing.
 It just has to do with having your own life.
-You have your own concerns, and so you won’t worry about him.
+You have your own concerns, and so you won’t worry about them.

 Having a partner should be an amazing addition to your life, not envelope it fully.
 [Read: 17 ways to live more simply and have more satisfaction]